Operator algebras for analytic varieties: The character space of

 \section{The character space of $\cM_V$}

 If $A$ is a Banach algebra, denote the set of multiplicative linear functionals on $A$ by $M(A)$; and endow this space with the weak-$*$ topology.
 We refer to elements of $M(A)$ as \emph{characters}.
 Note that all characters are automatically unital and continuous with norm one.
-When $A$ is an operator algebra, characters are .
+When $A$ is an operator algebra, characters are automatically completely contractive.

 When $V$ is an analytic variety in $\mb{B}_d$, we will abuse notation and let $Z_1, \ldots, Z_d$ also denote the images of the coordinate functions $Z_1, \ldots, Z_d$ of $\cM$ in $\cM_V$.
 Since $\big[ Z_1,\ \ldots,\ Z_d \big]$ is a row contraction,